From the authors of Chocks Away and Stunt Racer 2000 ...

 "USING A TEST S-T-C TELEPORTER, WE HAVE MANAGED TO PUT ALLIED PILOTS INTO TWO OF THE ENEMY FIGHTERS...
 THE ENEMY PILOTS THAT WERE BEAMED OUT GOT ACCIDENTALLY SCRAMBLED DURING TRANSMISSION - IF YOU SEE BITS OF THEM - DO NOT BE ALARMED."

 Andrew Hutchings and Tim Parry wrote the game entirely in ARM assembly language.
 Andrew had previously created hugely enjoyable flight simulator Chocks Away and the pair had already collaborated on Stunt Racer 2000 (1993).
-Both games were originally published by the Fourth Dimension and are now available from APDL on their games compilation CD-ROMs.
+Both games were originally published by the Fourth Dimension and then later by the APDL on their games compilation CD-ROMs.

-As with many old games, incompatibilities were soon discovered between Star Fighter 3000 and the StrongARM processor upgrade for Risc PC machines (1996) Other problems came to light later with the introduction of RISC OS 4 (1999).
-In August 2000 I released the imaginatively named SFpatch which patches the original game code to resolve these incompatibilities.
+As with many old games, incompatibilities were soon discovered between Star Fighter 3000 and the StrongARM processor upgrade for Risc PC machines (1996) because of its extensive use of self-modifying code.
+Other problems came to light with the introduction of RISC OS 4 (1999), which improved protection against illegal memory accesses.
+In August 2000, Christopher Bazley released a program named SFpatch which patched the original game code to resolve these incompatibilities.
 Soon afterwards iSV Products published a new version of the game incorporating these changes (with other minor improvements) on a compilation CD-ROM entitled 'Other Worlds'.

 Gradual development continued with occasional free upgrade patches, the last of these being released in October 2002.
 During this period the most notable improvements were to the game's sound.
 16 bit linear sound was now supported in addition to Archimedes-compatible 8 bit µ-law, and could be mixed with other sources (such as MP3 music) courtesy of the SharedSound module.
 The pitch bend effect used to give an impression of speed to thruster and wind noises (which had been disabled on Risc PC machines) was finally restored to its former glory.
 Stereo effects and an increase in polyphony also improved the aural experience.